smurphy823/Online-Offline-Budget-Trackers/README.md

-# Online-Offline Budget Tracker
+# Online/Offline Budget Tracker

   ## Description
     This application is a simple budget tracker that has PWA capabilities and will also save data.
 Even if the application is not connected to a network (offline).
 When the application is connected to the network again the data will move into our MongoDB to be saved for later use.

   ## Table of Contents
    [Description](#description)